emmanuelmillionaer/Ajax-Aws-Signature-V4/README.md

                     alert(ex);
                 });

 This code is a wrapper around `$.ajax`.
-Addtitional to the arguments, you provide the `awsCredentials` as well as the `serviceName` you are trying to call:
+Addtitional to the arguments, you provide the `awsCredentials` as well as the `serviceName = 'execute-api'`  you are trying to call:

     var awsCredentials = {
         region: '<your-aws-region>',